-17 participants from 8 different countries (& 2 continents) came with me on a deep dive into learning how to create engaging and lively discussions about art and museum objects using my method ‘Visible Thinking in the Museum’ (a combination of VT elements and museum education practices).
+This week marked the end of one of my online courses.
+Participants from 8 different countries (& 2 continents) came with me on a deep dive into learning how to create engaging and lively discussions about art and museum objects using the Thinking Museum® Approach.

-Encouraging reflections have been a big part of this online course.
+Encouraging reflections have been a big part of this course.

-• It helps us to learn more about ourselves and how we learn.
-It also helps the course provider (i.e. me!) to learn about their learning experiences too.
+- It helps us to learn more about ourselves and how we learn.
+It also helps the course provider to learn about their learning experiences too.
 When we ask people to reflect on their learning process, they strengthen their own capacity to learn.

-Here’s how I wove reflection into every stage of the VTMO course.
+Here’s how I wove reflection into every stage of the online course.

 At the start of the course

 Everyone had a 1-2-1 intake with me at the start of the course to share their reasons for signing up, their personal goals for the programme and any questions they had about taking part.
-I took notes and I would love to share this with participants who complete the final ESP+I reflection (see below)
+I took notes and I would love to share this with participants who complete the final reflection exercise.

 After each practice session